projectcalico/calico/master/usage/troubleshooting/logging.md

         calicoctl config logLevel error --node=Calico-Node-1

 ### confd

 The confd agent generates configuration files for Felix and Bird using configuration data present in the etcd datastore.
 The logs are output in the `confd` sub-directory of the calico/node logging directory.

 By default, the confd logging level is "debug" and cannot be changed without editing configuration within the node image.
-To change the log level, checkout the calico-containers codebase, edit the node_filesystem/etc/service/confd/run and rebuild the calico-node image.

 For more information on the allowed levels, see the [documentation](https://github.com/kelseyhightower/confd/blob/master/docs/configuration-guide.md)

 ## Docker network and IPAM driver

 When running Calico as a Docker network plugin, the Calico network driver runs inside the calico/node container.
 The logs are output in the `libnetwork` sub-directory of the calico/node logging directory.